spinnaker/spinnaker.github.io/guides/user/plugins/index.md

 ## Add a plugin using Halyard

 >Note: When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to each service.
-This means each service  downloads the plugin and checks if an extension exists for that service.
-Each service restarts, which is not good for large Spinnaker installations.
+This means that when you restart Spinnaker, each service restarts, downloads the plugin, and checks if an extension exists for that service.
 See the [Plugin configuration without Halyard](#plugin-configuration-without-halyard) section for how to avoid each service restarting.

 After you have added your plugin repository, you can add your plugin to Spinnaker.
 The Halyard [command](/reference/halyard/commands/#hal-plugins-add) is: